aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 ﻿---
-title: Working with Bookmarks – Aspose.Words for Python via .NET
+title: Working with Bookmarks in Python
 articleTitle: Working with Bookmarks
 linktitle: Working with Bookmarks
 description: "Learn how to insert, obtain, move, sohw or hide bookmarks using python."